Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 ## Post installation

-Once you've installed everything, will be copied automatically `config/default-config.yml` from `config/config.yml`.
+After installation, a configuration file will be generated: `config/default-config.yml`. **Do not make any changes to this file.** All alterations to the configuration files must go in `config/config.yml` which **WILL BE GENERATED ONLY AFTER RUNNING THE FIRST `vagrant up`.**

 Any changes to `default-config.yml` will get overwritten when you update VVV, so always make changes to `config.yml`.
 VVV will do this automatically after the first `vagrant up`.

 ## Starting VVV